 2025 Righting History Literary Contest

-We invite writers and poets across what is currently Canada to explore the intersections of environment, equity, and resistance through original creative work in poetry, fiction, or nonfiction.
 We believe storytelling is a tool of resistance, healing, and transformation.
-This initiative is part of an anti-colonial education platform, called Righting History, created by climate justice nonprofit, Shake Up The Establishment.
+We invited writers and poets across what is currently Canada to explore the intersections of environment, equity, and resistance through original creative work in poetry, fiction, or nonfiction.

-Our literary contest’s theme this year is: (Im)migration Stories at the Nexus of Climate Justice in Canada
+Our literary contest’s theme for 2025 is: (Im)migration Stories at the Nexus of Climate Justice in Canada

-Within the context of Bill C-2 and Bill C-5, we’re creating space for migrants’ roles, rights, and contributions in so-called Canada, and are seeking literary contributions that centre migrants’ perspectives on climate and social justice, and trace connections between places, memories, borders, and ecologies.
+2025's Righting History offerings are generously funded by the Toronto Foundation.
+Through this initiative, we’re creating space for migrants’ roles, rights, and contributions in so-called Canada.
+The 10 winners created literary works that centre migrants’ perspectives on climate and social justice, and trace connections between places, memories, borders, and ecologies.

 -